christophdebaene/mkdocs-favicons/README.md

 ## Configuration

+The following providers can be used to generate favicons

+ - Google *(default)*
+ - DuckDuckGo
+ - IconHorse

-The service used to generate favicons is the one from Google Shared Stuff (S2), but you can customize icons by adding them to the `assets/icons` directory and specifying a mapping in the configuration file.
+You can customize icons by adding them to the `assets/icons` directory and specifying a mapping in the configuration file.

 The `openInNewWindow` boolean determines whether external hyperlinks should open in a new tab.